LiJChang/academic-kickstart/content/home/about.md

 # Bio

 Greetings!
 I am a Ph.D. student at Booth School of Business, University of Chicago, with concentration in Econometrics and Statistics.
-Currently I am working on the theoretical properties of greedy algorithms when applied to non-stationary time series in data-rich environments.
-I expect to explore these statistical properties under cointegration models in the future.
+Currently I am working on the theoretical properties of greedy algorithms when applied to non-stationary time series in data-rich environments and will proceed to explore those statistical properties under cointegration models in the future.
 I am also drawn to other areas such as network statistics and stochastic processes.
 Besides statistics, I enjoy rock-n-roll and traveling.